Department of Agriculture

 - Kaput Feral Hog Bait Briefing

-- Letter to Louisiana Department of Ag and Forestry, Regarding Kaput Feral Hog Bait
+- Letter to Louisiana Department of Ag and Forestry Regarding Kaput Feral Hog Bait

 - Market Opens for Feral Hog Meat, Texas Farm Bureau